tlokeshkumar/tlokeshkumar.github.io/_posts/2020-05-14-interpretable-linear-regression-1.md

 \end{equation}
 $$

-Look below for a well commented code implementing the correlation transform and standardizing the dataset
+Look below for a well-commented code implementing the correlation transform and standardizing the dataset

 ```python